 - Learn first-hand about a career field.
-It's a perfect way to try something on to see if it's a good fit for you.
+Sample a career field to see if it’s a good fit for you.

-- Gain solid experience and professional skills that can be used in the professional arena and can make you more marketable when searching for jobs and applying to programs.
+- Gain meaningful experience and professional skills that are necessary in the professional arena and will make you more marketable when searching for jobs and graduate programs.

-- Gain confidence in yourself and the background you bring to the internship.
+- Gain confidence in yourself and the unique background you bring to the internship.

-- Provide focus and help you clarify your academic endeavors when you return to Smith.
+- Provide focus and help you clarify your academic endeavors at Smith.

-- Better understand in which direction you would like to go when you graduate.
+- Better understand in which direction you would like to go after graduation

 Vault Career Insider features an extensive searchable database of internships and jobs.
 Enter via Handshake - first-time users need to create a Career Insider account to access.

 ZipRecruiter - ZipRecruiter is intended to help people find meaningful employment.